-Sony reveals its stunning line-up of 4K OLED televisions, and you can pre-order now
+Sony’s massive 77-inch OLED TV finally has a price tag, and it ain’t cheap

 Sony unveiled a pair of soundbars at CES — one compact model, and a larger, more capable flagship model.
 The HT-ST5000 Flagship Sound Bar packs 800 watts of power and boasts 7.1.2-channel Dolby Atmos surround sound for a price of $1,500.
 The HT-MT300 Compact Sound Bar takes a more minimalist approach, complete with a slim subwoofer that can be slid underneath a couch.
 This model is also much more affordable, retailing for $350.

-More: Sony pulls the veil off a ton of high-res and multiroom home audio gear

-Sony’s XBR-A1E Bravia OLED TV line will begin shipping in April, and is currently available for pre-order from retailers like Amazon and Best Buy.
-The HT-MT300 Compact Sound Bar hits stores this month, while the HT-ST5000 Flagship Sound Bar will ship in July.
-The STR-DN1080 HiFi Audio Video Receiver will begin shipping in May.
+Sony’s XBR-A1E Bravia OLED TV line began shipping in April, with all of the TVs finally landing sometime in July.
+The HT-MT300 Compact Sound Bar are available now, while the HT-ST5000 Flagship Sound Bar will ship in July.
+The STR-DN1080 HiFi began shipping in May.
 For more information on the new products, see the Sony website.

-Note: Updated: Added new pricing information for Sony’s 77-inch XBR-77A1E OLED TV.